aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 You can control how a document will be displayed in Microsoft Word using the [ViewOptions](https://apireference.aspose.com/words/cpp/class/aspose.words.settings.view_options) class.
 For example, you can set a document zoom value using the [ZoomPercent](https://apireference.aspose.com/words/cpp/class/aspose.words.settings.view_options#get_zoompercent_const) property, or the view mode using the [ViewType](https://apireference.aspose.com/words/cpp/class/aspose.words.settings.view_options#get_viewtype_const) property.

-The following code example demonstrates how to ensure that a document is displayed at 50% when opened in Microsoft Word:
+The following code example shows how to ensure that a document is displayed at 50% when opened in Microsoft Word:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-SetViewOption-SetViewOption.cpp" >}}